Fitch Affirms Magnesita's IDRs at 'BB'; Outlook Negative

 --Prolonged downturn in the cyclical steel and cement markets that hampers production volumes globally;

 --Market share erosion in Brazilian market;

---Deterioration of sound liquidity of short-term debt, leading to refinancing risk exposure;
+--Deterioration of sound liquidity compared to short-term debt, leading to refinancing risk exposure;

---Large M&A acquisition that moves the company's leverage beyond 3.5x, on a sustainable basis.
+--Large debt-funded M&A acquisition that adversely impacts Magnesita's capital structure on a sustained basis.